rari-teh/paintcher/README.md

 The Vista version of MS Paint is abandonware and can be found at [The Internet Archive](https://archive.org/details/MSPaintWinVista).

+Paintcher is CC-BY rari_teh.
+It uses [Hexciting](https://sourceforge.net/projects/hexciting/), a command-line hex editor by samoz3.

 For more info, refer to the readme included in the releases.